NOTE: Lockdown’s former branches have closed. Their current branch is located at Orchard Gateway.

 If you’ve read till the end of this review and are still unsure about whether to visit, then you’re probably not too put off by the idea of tablets or logic.
 In that case, Lockdown’s fair and rigorous puzzles, decent decor efforts, and occasional cute surprises all make their rooms solidly WORTH A TRY.

 (Lockdown also offers two Steam-bought VR-only escape rooms, which are decent experiences but don’t exhaust the possibilities offered by VR; an escape-room-in-a-box, available at their outlet or on Amazon with free delivery in Singapore; and a virtual escape game with live facilitation.)

 Hints: Self-service hints, via a tablet.
 Each puzzle has three hints: a vague one, a clearer one, and then the answer itself.

 Will your group be combined with strangers?
 No.

-Recommended team size: 3 to 5 people (although there is a 3-person minimum for booking)
+Recommended team size: 2 to 5 people (although there is a 3-person minimum for booking)

 Specific room reviews

-Not an escape room: CSI: A Good Night To Die
+Former not-an-escape-room: CSI: A Good Night To Die